harvardinformatics/python-intensive/Python-Part4.md

 ---
-title: "[Workshop] Python intensive, day 4"
+title: "[Workshop] Python intensive, part 4"
 description: "Introduction to file handling and the numpy library for numerical computing in Python, including arrays and basic operations."
 authors:
     - Lei Ma
     - Adam Freedman
 ---

+# Python intensive, part 4

 ## What is python and why do we need it/why are you taking this workshop?